 Starting a new report opens a blank page.
 The report receives a temporary name until you save it.
 A custom report must contain at least one widget before it can be saved.

-The Job details dataset is available in the widget builder and enables custom widgets and metrics built around the full set of jobs in the account.
+Enables custom widgets and metrics built around the full set of jobs in the account.
 To access it, open the widget builder and select Jobs from the dataset picker.
+This dataset enables:

 - Full job coverage: unlike other datasets (Activities, Candidates, Requisitions), which only surface jobs where related records exist, this dataset lists every job in the account — making it a reliable basis for job-level metrics regardless of activity